 - This is primarily a project-based course.
-Your team will be working on a term-long object-oriented Agile Scrum programming project. - The project will include 1 setup sprint and 4 development sprints (5 sprints total).
+Your team will be working on a term-long Agile Scrum programming project. - The project will include 1 setup Sprint and 3 development Sprints (4 Sprints total).
 Sprints will be 2 weeks long. - Your team will be asked to select the project from a pre-defined list of ideas.
-The list will be provided through Canvas. - You will get to choose your own technology stack with your team, and your own development tools (e.g., IDEs). - One of the TA's will act as both your "customer" and your grader. - Your team will be expected to produce a working piece of software, but it does NOT have to be production-ready, pretty, or jaw-droppingly amazing and innovative.
-Aim to create a semi-polished portfolio piece that all your team members will feel comfortable sharing in a professional portfolio. - Your team's Agile project implementation will be evaluated based on the SOLID design principles. - Your team will use the Asana work management platform to keep track of the project.
+The list will be provided through Canvas. - You will get to choose your own technology stack with your team, and your own development tools (e.g., IDEs). - A teaching assistant will act as both your "customer" and your grader. - Your team will be expected to produce a working piece of software, but it does NOT have to be production-ready, pretty, or jaw-droppingly amazing and innovative.
+Aim to create a semi-polished portfolio piece that all your team members will feel comfortable sharing in a professional portfolio. - Your team will use the Asana work management platform to keep track of the project.